GMOD/jbrowse-components/packages/website/docs/developer_overview.md

 The JBrowse 2 ecosystem has two main type of top-level artifacts that are published on their own: products and plugins.

 ![](./img/products_and_plugins.png)
+Architecture diagram of JBrowse 2, showing how plugins encapsulate views (e.g. LinearGenomeView, DotplotView etc.), tracks (AlignmentsTrack, VariantTrack, etc.), data adapters (BamAdapter, VcfTabixAdapter, etc.) and other logic like mobx state tree autoruns that automatically add logic to other parts of the app (see context menu items).
+A product such as jbrowse-web or jbrowse-desktop loads various plugins at runtime.

 A "product" is an application of some kind that is published on its own (a web app, an electron app, a CLI app, etc). `jbrowse-web`, `jbrowse-desktop`, and `jbrowse-cli` are products.